By Gaby Dufresne-Cyr, CBT-FLE

 Lure Pros & Cons

-The following reasons are not an exhaustive list, but it does convey the main reasons for or against lure training.
+The following reasons are not an exhaustive list, but they do convey the main reasons for or against lure training.
 Furthermore, this is my list and doesn’t represent the entire Dogue Shop students or staff’s reasons to lure or not to lure.
-For my part, I can honestly say, I’m a lure-free trainer.
+For my part, I can honestly say I’m a lure-free trainer.

 - Speed: lures allow dog trainers to capture behaviours faster.

 - Efficacy: lures produce a desired or intended result.